My GREEN Iceland Experience

 Major: Civil Engineering

-Happold Scholarship Recipient
+The Happold Foundation Scholarship Recipient

 We went to our accommodations next, a cute guest house in what seemed like the middle of nowhere, and played icebreaker games, ate lamb stew and got introduced to our capstone projects.
 The capstone projects would be based around the UN sustainable goals, hopefully incorporating renewable energy methods we learn while in Iceland.
 My capstone group analyzed the benefits in a microgrid system for specifically the rural communities of Sindh and Balochistan in Pakistan, which are far from the national grid.
 The renewable energy technologies we highlighted were solar and biofuel, since the focus areas we selected had the greatest potential for these energy options.
 Our project consisted of developing a value proposition statement, researching the challenges, creating a cost-benefit analysis, and searching for international partnerships.